Dispensary Page Types Map: What Pages Your Website Actually Needs

 If your menu is crawlable on-domain

-Decide what to index:
+Decide what deserves indexing:

-category pages: index
+category pages: usually yes

-filters: usually noindex
+filters: usually no

-thin tags: noindex or remove
+thin tags: remove or noindex

 Guides: Core Web Vitals, Speed Optimization